-A vector store is the core of any RAG system.
-It converts document chunks into dense numerical vectors (embeddings), stores them in an index optimized for fast nearest-neighbour search, and retrieves the most semantically relevant chunks for any query.
-This lesson builds that store step by step — from raw PDFs to a persisted FAISS index — using Ollama-hosted embeddings and LangChain's vector store abstractions.
+A vector store is the memory of a RAG system: the place where our documents live as numbers.
+In simple words, it converts document chunks into vectors (embeddings), stores them in an index built for fast nearest-neighbour search, and returns the chunks whose meaning is closest to any query.
+In this lesson, we will build that store step by step, from raw PDFs to a saved FAISS index, using Ollama-hosted embeddings and LangChain's vector store classes.

 Prerequisites: langchain-community, langchain-ollama, langchain-text-splitters, faiss-cpu, pymupdf, tiktoken, and python-dotenv installed.
 Ollama running with both qwen3 and nomic-embed-text models pulled.
 A rag-dataset/ folder containing PDFs (clone from https://github.com/laxmimerit/rag-dataset).